KhannousHedi/KhannousHedi/README.md

-- 👋 Hi, I’m @KhannousHedi an engineering student at Ecole Polytechnique de Tunisie .
+- 👋 Hi, I’m @KhannousHedi a PhD student in Mathematics at The University of Tor Vergata.
 - 👀 I’m interested in Mathematics,Mathematics,Finance aaaand Mathematics.
 - 🌱 I’m currently learning machine learning applied to financial problems
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : hedi.khannous@ept.ucar.tn
+- 📫 How to reach me : hedikhannous@gmail.com

 <!---
 KhannousHedi/KhannousHedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.